PlanterApp/planter_docs/content/en/docs/100_gardens/104_multi-select/index.md

 2. Select either the **garden squares icon** {{< mdi grid "Garden squares icon" >}} for garden square multi-select or the **plant icon** {{< mdi sprout "Plant icon" >}} for plant multi-select<br /><br />
 {{< screenshot Multi-selector.jpg "Screenshot of the grid and plant multi-select icons" >}}
-{{< alert icon="🌱" context="info" text="Plant multi-select is most efficient for removing plants, as it will select the larger plants that take up multiple garden squares at once" />}}
+{{< alert icon="🌱" context="info" text="Plant multi-select is more efficient for editing plants, as it will select the larger plants that take up multiple garden squares at once" />}}

 3. Select the additional garden squares or plants to be edited<br /><br />
 {{< screenshot Selected-squares.jpg "Screenshot of a garden with three garden squares selected" >}}<br /><br />